Minor-planet designation: History

 By 1851 there were 15 known asteroids, all but one with their own symbol.
 The symbols grew increasingly complex as the number of objects grew, and, as they had to be drawn by hand, astronomers found some of them difficult.
 This difficulty was addressed by Benjamin Apthorp Gould in 1851, who suggested numbering asteroids in their order of discovery, and placing this number in a circle as the symbol for the asteroid, such as ④ for the fourth asteroid, Vesta.
 This practice was soon coupled with the name itself into an official number–name designation, "④ Vesta", as the number of minor planets increased.
 By the late 1850s, the circle had been simplified to parentheses, "(4)" and "(4) Vesta", which was easier to typeset.
 Other punctuation such as "4) Vesta" and "4, Vesta" was also used, but had more or less completely died out by 1949.

+The modern system of provisional designations first appeared in the journal Astronomische Nachrichten in 1892.

 The major exception to the convention that the number tracks the order of discovery or determination of orbit is the case of Pluto.
 Since Pluto was initially classified as a planet, it was not given a number until a 2006 redefinition of "planet" that excluded it.
 At that point, Pluto was given the formal designation (134340) Pluto.